 Like Wellington, Wellesley primarily invests in the U.S. stock market, which has plenty of international exposure.

 Investors obsessed with index funds often make an exception to buy Wellesley.
-I invest a sizable portion of my parent’s retirement in the Wellesley Fund, and I hope you will give it a look, too.
+I invest a sizable portion of my parent’s retirement in the Wellesley Fund.

 VSCGX, the 40% Stock/ 60% Bond Fund of Fund, Vanguard LifeStrategy Conservative Growth

 The Vanguard LifeStrategy Conservative Growth Fund is, you guessed it, a more conservative version of the Vanguard LifeStrategy Moderate Growth Fund.